 - You must only use this information for its intended purpose, which is to help the cantonal public-health authorities trace people who, over the previous 14 days, came into contact with someone who has tested positive for COVID-19.

 - You must retain this information for 14 days, after which it must be destroyed.
-You are only permitted to share this information with the DSPS.

 Template download (.xls)

 Only those people listed below are allowed on campus and authorized to use the School’s premises and equipment, and they must comply with the health and safety measures at all times:

 - Students who belong to the group authorized to attend classes in person that day